opensafely/documentation/docs/contracts-intro.md

     Contracts Reference](contracts-reference.md) for backends you intend
     to access with your dataset definition.

-### Custom Contracts
+### More specialised Contracts

-Some backends may offer additional data that is not yet covered by the related Common Contract, or specialised data that is not covered by any Common Contract.
+Some backends may offer additional data that is not yet covered by the related Contract.
+Some backends may even offer specialised data not yet covered by any Contract.
+In these cases, a new Contract would be added.

-*Custom Contracts* allow individual backends to:

-* offer such specialised data in a structured way via OpenSAFELY
-* extend the data offered in a Common Contract, adding, for example, extra columns

 !!! warning
-    Accessing data from a Custom Contract may tie a dataset definition more closely to a specific backend, than if just Common Contracts are used.
-This may also depend on how the dataset definition is designed.

-!!! note
-    If multiple data providers want to offer data that closely resembles an existing *Custom* Contract, OpenSAFELY developers would consider adding a new *Common* Contract.
+    How these more specialised Contracts are labelled is to be fully decided.

+    One possibility being discussed is via [hierarchical naming](#the-scope-of-opensafely-contracts), with a level in the
+    hierarchy indicating:

+    * that the Contract is used by a single backend only
+    * and/or indicating the organisation providing that Contract

 ## Reading an OpenSAFELY Contract